-Bold All bold typeface makes reference to either a menu or

-a menu item command such as File or Save, or a tab such as

-Description or Grid.
+Bold All bold typeface makes reference to either a menu or a menu item command such as File or Save, or a tab such as Description or Grid.

 Mono-space indicates something you should enter with the keyboard.
-For example type "c:.txt".

-KEY + KEY indicates a key combination.
-The plus sign indicates that you should press and hold the first key while pressing the second key, then release both keys.
+For example type the first key while pressing the second key, then release both keys.
 For example, "ALT + F" indicates that you should press the "ALT" key and hold it while you press the "F" key.
 Then release both keys.